Skip to content

 Choose the right command based on task complexity:

-Documentation Full artifacts (requirements, design, tasks) Quick-build summary (what was done, how it was verified)
+Documentation phase-plan.md plus source backlinks Full feature artifacts (requirements, design, tasks) Quick-build summary

-Examples New authentication system, API redesign Bug fix, add config option, small refactor
+Examples Rollout plan, platform migration phases, large PRD handoff New authentication feature, API redesign Bug fix, config option, small refactor

 Decision flow:

-4. Is it a bug fix or isolated enhancement? → Use /build-fast
+4. Is it a bug fix or isolated enhancement you can describe quickly? → Use /build-fast

 When in doubt